 Who we are

 We are truly a joint effort, encompassing organisations all the way from farms to fashion and textile brands, and civil society organisations, driving the cotton sector towards sustainability.
 BCI aims to transform cotton production worldwide by developing Better Cotton as a sustainable mainstream commodity.
-By 2020, our goal is to train five million farmers worldwide on more sustainable agricultural practices, and have Better Cotton account for 30% of global cotton production.
+By the end of 2020, our goal is to train five million farmers worldwide on more sustainable agricultural practices, and have Better Cotton account for 30% of global cotton production.